It's important for employers to understand that the same health and safety duties apply to labour hire workers as they do to any ongoing workers.

 - outline work health and safety duties, policies, procedures and practices in the workplace including consultation methods and emergency procedures

-- provide a safe working environment and the necessary personal protective equipment
+- providing a safe working environment and the necessary personal protective equipment

-- provide adequate training on how to operate your specific plant and equipment
+- providing adequate training on how to operate your specific plant and equipment

-- provide adequate supervision of workers to ensure that work is being performed safely and your instructions are being followed
+- providing adequate supervision to ensure that work is being performed safely and your instructions are being followed

-- consult with the labour hire agency and worker regarding any changes which may affect work health and safety.
-This includes transferring workers to new tasks or changing the nature of their work
+- consulting with them and the labour hire agency regarding any changes which may affect work health and safety, such as transferring workers to new tasks or changing the nature of their work

-- provide any further training, instruction or information necessary prior to transferring a labour hire worker to new tasks
+- provide any further training, instruction or information necessary prior to allocating new tasks

-- support and encourage labour hire workers to participate in workplace consultation
+- supporting and encourage labour hire workers to participate in workplace consultation

-- allow the labour hire agency access to the workplace and to relevant documents for the purpose of workplace safety assessments and to fulfil their work health and safety duties
+- allowing the labour hire agency access to the workplace and to relevant documents for the purpose of workplace safety assessments and to fulfil their work health and safety duties

-- encourage workers to maintain contact with the labour hire agency during their placement.
+- encouraging them to maintain contact with the labour hire agency during their placement.

-Workers also have health and safety duties.
-They are required to take reasonable care of themselves and not do anything that would affect the health and safety of others.
+Labour hire workers also have health and safety duties.
+As a worker you must take reasonable care of your own safety and not do anything that would affect the health and safety of others.

-Workers must follow any reasonable health and safety instructions from the employer or labour hire agency.
-It is important that workers:
+You must follow any reasonable health and safety instructions from your employer or labour hire agency.
+It's important that you:

-- ask if they are not sure how to safely perform the work
+- ask if you are not sure how to safely perform the work

 - follow instructions and work safely

-- stop any unsafe work immediately and advise their supervisor straight away
+- stop any unsafe work immediately and advise your supervisor

-- report any injuries or near misses immediately to their supervisor.
+- report any injuries or near misses immediately to your supervisor.